 - Patients on an antiplatelet agent for primary prevention of cardiovascular disease (CVD) or peripheral arterial disease or previous ischaemic stroke should have this stopped if they develop an indication for warfarin.

-- Patients on aspirin or clopidogrel for secondary prevention of CVD with stable coronary heart disease (one definition being symptom-free for >12 months following acute myocardial infarction) should also have this stopped if they develop an indication for warfarin.
+- Patients on aspirin or clopidogrel for secondary prevention of CVD with stable coronary heart disease (one definition being symptom-free for >12 months following acute myocardial infarction (MI)) should also have this stopped if they develop an indication for warfarin.

 - For patients who have had an acute coronary syndrome (ACS) within in the previous year: